tpoisonooo/ROGRAG/README.md

 HuixiangDou2 does not propose new method, but integrated 4 open-source projects (HuixiangDou, KAG, LightRAG, and DB-GPT, totaling 18k lines of code)，conducted comparative experiments on a test set where the performance of `Qwen2.5-7B-Instruct` was subpar.
 The results showed an improvement from a baseline score of 0.6 to ~0.75.

+> **Note**: The impact of open-source on different fields/industries varies.
+Since licensing restriction, we can **only give the code and test conclusions, and the test data cannot be provided**.

 We ultimately developed a GraphRAG implementation whose performance has been recognized by domain experts.
 [Here is the report]([./docs/](https://github.com/tpoisonooo/HuixiangDou2/blob/main/docs/huixiangdou2_github.pdf)).

 <div align="center">